KLKaiLun/ASG2/README.md

 # ASG2
 Curtis and Kai Lun Group 8

-our idea:

-- clothing store that sells clothes, our brand name is K&C
+intro:

+We are making a website for our clothing store called K&C to sell clothes

+features of website:

 - categorising clothes into men,women, children, t shirts, pants, jeans etc.